linker3000/Z80-Board/README.md

 NKLED3

-If you implement the simple I/O port, these programs control the LEDs.
+If you implement the simple I/O port, this program controls the LEDs.
 Written for Turbo Pascal 3 on CP/M. Compiled program and source code provided.

 See also: https://github.com/linker3000/z80porter